The Ultimate In Birding Tours

 Birdquest’s Red Panda Expedition is a quest for one of the most-wanted mammals in Asia, the wonderful Red Panda.
 Far smaller than its close relative the Giant Panda, the Red Panda is a largely arboreal species and is definitely a much more beautiful and approachable creature in our opinion.

-Our Quest for the Red Panda will take us to the Eastern Himalayas in India, where we will be based at a comfortable lodge at Singalila Ridge on the border between West Bengal and Nepal.
+Our Quest for the Red Panda will take us to the Eastern Himalayas, where we will be based at a comfortable lodge at Singalila Ridge on the border between Nepal and India.
 Here our expert trackers will be helping us find, approach and photograph this fascinating and beautiful critter as it climbs around in the wintry trees and tall bushes in search of berries, seeds and other food.

 Many birds will be seen during our extended (6 nights) stay at Singalila.
 The Eastern Himalayas are the richest part of the chain and even in the winter months (which is the best season for seeing Red Pandas), many species are still present.

-Among a large number of species likely during our stay are such highlights as Fire-tailed Myzornis (often common here!), the amazing Satyr Tragopan, Blood Pheasant, Yellow-billed Blue Magpie, Golden Bush Robin, Slender-billed Scimitar Babbler, Scaly, Spotted and Black-faced Laughingthrushes, Hoary-throated Barwing, Golden-breasted Fulvetta and Red-headed Bullfinch.
+Among the species that are quite likely during our stay are such highlights as the amazing Satyr Tragopan, Yellow-billed Blue Magpie, Rufous-fronted Bushtit, White-browed and Golden Bush Robins, Brown and Black-throated Parrotbills, Slender-billed Scimitar Babbler, Scaly, Spotted, Black-faced and Chestnut-crowned Laughingthrushes, Hoary-throated Barwing and Golden-breasted Fulvetta.
+With good fortune, we will encounter the lovely Fire-tailed Myzornis.

 There is even a hide/blind at our accommodation where many birds and sometimes Red Pandas come to feed!

-This expedition can be combined with: BANGLADESH EXPEDITION
+This expedition can be combined with our BANGLADESH EXPEDITION

 Accommodation & Road Transport: The lodge is warm and comfortable and the bedrooms have en-suite bathrooms.
 Road transport is by cars (including 4×4 cars).
 Roads are variable in quality.